Who can join?

 Undergraduate students conducting research

-All undergraduate students conducting course-based, independent, or faculty-led research projects at the University of Saskatchewan are welcome to take part in SURE: Student Undergraduate Research Experience.
+All undergraduate students conducting course-based, independent, or faculty-led research projects at the University of Saskatchewan (or interested in doing research now or in the future) are welcome to take part in SURE: Student Undergraduate Research Experience.

 Students who register in SURE will be eligible to receive co-curricular credit by completing a minimum ten hours of research training, webinars, or events supported or delivered through SURE each term (fall, winter, or summer).
-SURE also partners with the College of Graduate and Postdoctoral Studies for the annual Summer Symposium, and with the USSU to support the Undergraduate Research Symposium in January.
+SURE also partners with the College of Graduate and Postdoctoral Studies for the annual Summer Symposium, and with the USSU to support the Undergraduate Research Symposium.

 Webinars, Training and Events

 SURE and University of Saskatchewan partner departments (such as USask library, Student Employment and Career Centre, Campus Safety Services, Canadian Hub for Social Science Research and others) offer live and recorded webinar/seminars as training events or learning opportunities on a variety of topics of interest to student researchers.
 Check back often as this list changes.
 You may attend live, or watch a recorded event after - both are acceptable for SURE CCR credit.

 |Welcome to SURE||Join Merle Massie to learn about the summer SURE program and how it can support your summer research!||May 4th at 11am||Register|

 |Comprehensive Searching for your Literature Review||Join USask librarian Susan Murphy for excellent tips on getting the most out of your library search.||May 6th 11am||Register|

 |FUSION information session||Join FUSION lead Brock Egeto to learn about a second USask opportunity for undergraduate student researchers||May 10th at 11am||Register|